Here’s a round-up of the most amazing places to visit in Alberta – to help you plan your Canada travel wishlist.

 Once there, I recommend renting a car to explore the province at your leisure.
 There’s so much to see so having your own car is really handy.
 If you’re unsure about driving abroad, Alberta is a great place to try it – read all about my own experiences here!

 Top tip: be sure to apply for and purchase an official Canadian Government ETA before you book your tickets.
-There are loads of sites offering various different versions of it, but all you need is the official government one which costs $7.50.
+There are loads of sites offering various versions of it, but all you need is the official government one which costs $7.50.
 Anyone charging more than this is not the official site!
 Find out more at www.canada.gc.ca/immigration.